-The HfHT will be skilled in installation of the Dolphin Telecare (pendant) technology, which has been a central theme of the Society’s care in recent years.
-They will be able to complete larger repairs when necessary and will be trained in conducting home safety checks, giving information and advice and in the prescription/installation of simple equipment items such as rails and ramps.
+The HfHT, Pete Bryant is skilled in installation of the Dolphin Telecare (pendant) technology, which has been a central theme of the Society’s care in recent years.
+He is able to complete larger repairs when necessary and is trained in conducting home safety checks, giving information and advice and in the prescription/installation of simple equipment items such as rails and ramps.
 The Dolphin van will be registered with a waste license to assist in the clearance of household waste, which also delays hospital discharges.

-The majority of work will be conducted within 48 hours of referral, however the HfHT will be able to respond to referrals within hours if necessary.
+The majority of work is conducted within 48 hours of referral, however the HfHT will be able to respond to referrals within hours if necessary.

 During this year we will continue with our funding of other projects both through the Bristol Older People’s Funding Alliance, and on an individual basis, recent examples have included grants to the Marmalade Trust who support the lonely at Christmas, to the Childrens’ Scrapstore to trial inter-generational activities, to Bristol Black Carers and to Ambition Lawrence Weston.
 This will ensure The Society’s involvement in a diversity of charitable initiatives.